fillefrans/pi/README.md

 * The π.app and π.plugins namespaces are open to anyone.
 * Feel free to write a better xhr module :)
 * Use CSS inheritance
-* Use documentFragment when adding more than one node to the DOM, it's faster
+* Use documentFragment when adding more than one node to the DOM at a time

 ####Server-side optimizations
 * Replace the PHP serializer with [igbinary](https://github.com/igbinary/igbinary).
 * Compile Redis with  [ --enable-redis-igbinary ], to enable binary communication with Redis.
 * Compile Redis as 32-bit, even on 64-bit systems.
-This is more memory-efficient.
+This is more memory-efficient, as Redis is very pointer-intensive
 * Use Redis for PHP session storage and application shared memory.